 At a time when drought is significantly impacting the California cattle industry, the organizing committee; local producers; and university faculty, staff and students enthusiastically welcome ARSBC conference participants as we come together to discuss available and future technologies and management techniques that have the potential to improve the efficiency of beef reproduction, even in the face of fewer resources and challenging environmental conditions.

 We are looking forward to seeing you at the ARSBC Symposium 2015.

 The Organizing Committee

-The Angus Journal — with sponsorship and assistance of the Beef Reproduction Task Force — provides comprehensive coverage of the event in this website's Newsroom.
-Visit the Newsroom to access summaries of the presentations, along with corresponding PowerPoints, proceedings and audio.
+The Angus Journal — with sponsorship and assistance of the Beef Reproduction Task Force and the host committee — provides comprehensive coverage of this year’s event, as well as past events, within this website.

 Use the submenus under the “Meeting Info” tab to access this year’s schedule, speaker bios, hotel and travel information, and a link to online registration courtesy of our host committee.